copyroms-1.1.0.zip (info) a zipped hfs disk image and checksum file. The disk image can be mounted with Mini vMac. Includes source code.

 The binary of the Alpha version is so far identical to the stable version above, but the source code is different, being ported to ReAsm.

-copyroms-191201.zip (20K) a zipped hfs disk image and checksum file.
+copyroms-191201.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 You can redistribute CopyRoms and/or modify it under the terms of version 2 of the GNU General Public License as published by the Free Software Foundation.
 See the included file COPYING.